Experience-Monks/math-as-code/README.md

 var sum = (n * (n + 1)) / 2
 ```

-Here is another example where the `i`, or the "what to sum", is different:
+Here is another example where the `i`, or the "what to sum," is different:

 ![sum2](img/sigma2.png)